filippotosetto/YetAnotherWeatherApp/README.md

 # YetAnotherWeatherApp
-An iOS weather App implemented in swift
+An iOS and WatchOS2 weather App implemented in swift